VMBlakelock/destination-date-night/README.md

 Dropdowns: The two dropdowns have specific criteria built in, a Date Type and a Date Location.
 The dropdown when clicked reveals specified criteria to select.

-Button: The button when clicked reveals the date chosen this provides a neat feature to the site.
+Button: The button when clicked reveals the date chosen in text format this provides a neat feature to the site.

 Google Maps:  The Google Map API adds value by showcasing the date destinations with a marker.